edwardmontilla/File-Organizer/README.md

 # File-Organizer
 ## File Organizer using a Python script

-Please read **NOTES-and-EXAMPLES.py** file to see how the script works.
+Please read **NOTES-and-EXAMPLES.py** file to get the general idea of how the script works.

 For Differenvt Versions: